-Use the fault messages on the Alarm screen with this table to diagnose and correct in/out positioner or reciprocator problems.
-Refer to Remote I/O Network Troubleshooting on page 4-14 if the fault messages indicate a communications problem (Watchdog fault or TCP/IP communications fault).
+Use the fault messages on the Alarm screen along with this table to diagnose and correct in/out positioner problems.
+Refer to Ethernet Network Troubleshooting on page 4-14 if the fault messages indicate a communications problem (Watchdog fault or TCP/IP communications fault).

 Each fault message displayed on the iControl screen is accompanied by a device and number identifier.
 The identifier indicates the faulted machine (for example, In/Out Positioner #1, Reciprocator #2).
-When the fault condition is corrected or cleared, the fault message will indicate a returned-to-normal status.
+When the fault condition is corrected or cleared, the fault message indicates a returned-to-normal status.